-Through our Food, Farms, & Fisheries program, we are working to help spawn a food system that supports a distributed regional network of socially responsible, mid-size farmers, ranchers, fishermen, and processors.
+Through our Food, Farms, & Fisheries program, we are working to help develop a food system that supports a regional network of socially and environmentally responsible, mid-size farmers, ranchers, fishers, and processors.

-Thriving small and mid-sized food producers help keep rural and coastal communities healthy and vibrant, and offer urban families fresh, nutrient-dense, delicious food.
-Plus, regenerative practices help mitigate climate change, and make our region more resilient.
+Thriving small and mid-sized food producers help keep rural, coastal, and urban communities healthy by offering families fresh, nutrient-dense, delicious food.
+Producers at these scales tend to use regenerative and sustainable practices that help mitigate climate change, and make our region more resilient.

 About the Accelerator

-The Ag of the Middle Accelerator is a two-year business development program providing formal instruction from experts in accounting and finance, taxation, credit, and sales and marketing for farmers, ranchers, and fishermen.
-Designed to fit the demands of the producers we serve, trainings and networking events and calls are scheduled between November and March while most producers are between seasons.
-Content is primarily delivered via webinar with one or two in-person convenings a year to solidify knowledge and build community.
+The Ag of the Middle Accelerator is a two-year business development program providing formal instruction from experts in business structure, finance, taxation, accounting, credit, market development, food justice and more.
+Designed to fit the demands of the producers we serve, trainings and one-on-one technical assistance sessions are scheduled between December and March so producers can focus on their businesses during the busy growing season.

 “It’s one of the most valuable educational experiences I’ve ever had, and I feel like I’m getting an MBA in Ag Business, and being given mentors whose missions are to rebuild our regional food systems, starting with helping farmers, ranchers, and fishermen thrive while also rebuilding the infrastructure and systems that bring food from producers to families.” – Cate Havstad, Cassad Family Farms, Madras, Oregon